jiddon/resume/jpi_cv.md

 - Definition of subsystem integration procedures and validation tests for ATLAS ITk Pixel deployment.
 - Ongoing interest in applying industrial best practices to large-scale tracker construction and operation, including common frameworks for component tracking, reliability assurance, and lifecycle control.
 - No patents to declare.

+---

+Most common phrase patterns

+These are the recurring formulations that appear again and again:

+    “My main research line is…”

+    “My research line is…”

+    “My scientific/independent research focuses on…”

+    “I have published a total of…”

+    “I have published [number] papers/articles…”

+    “I have participated in…”

+    “I have supervised…”

+    “I have co-supervised…”

+    “I have presented…”

+    “I have participated in numerous national and international conferences…”

+    “I have been awarded…”

+    “I have worked/worked in/visited [number] institutions/countries…”

+    “I have developed…”

+    “I have contributed to…”

+    “I have led…”

+    “I am currently…” / “Since [year], I am…”

+    “I aim to…” / “My future research goals…”

+The most frequent claim types

+The summaries repeatedly use a small set of claim types:

+    Research line framing.
+    Candidates almost always start by saying their “main research line” or “scientific interest” and then describe continuity across stages.

+    Output quantification.
+    They repeatedly give counts: publications, citations, h-index, congresses, projects, students supervised, teaching hours, or institutions visited.

+    Leadership and independence.
+    Common phrases include “I have led,” “I am PI,” “I was project coordinator,” “I obtained my own funding,” and “I opened/established my own research line”.

+    Mentoring and training.
+    A very common pattern is “I have supervised/co-supervised X Bachelor/Master/PhD students” or “I mentored X students and researchers”.

+    International mobility.
+    Many candidates emphasize “I worked/visited X institutions in Y countries” or “my international mobility…”.

+    Future agenda.
+    Most summaries finish with “I aim to…”, “My future research goals…”, or a similar forward-looking statement.